Naereen/web-sphinx/trademarks.rst

  * HeVeA, as a powerfull LaTeX to HTML convertion tool,
  * js_of_ocaml, and toplevel.js, as a OCaml toplevel written in Javascript,
  * emscripten, to embed GNU Plot and Python,
+ * html2rest, a Python script to convert HTML to rST,
  * and many others...

 .. include:: .bottom.en.rst